Sunak set to discuss visas with India as ‘son in law’ PM arrives at G20

 “We’ve got to understand that trade deals are trade deals, not travel deals," he told GB News.
 “We have already got a very good relationship with India when it comes to students.
 Student numbers from India are up, but also visa applications in our existing visa system is up.”

 Mr Cleverly also rejected criticism of the slow progress towards a UK-India trade deal.
-Pressed on Sky News about whether an agreement could be expected before the next general election, he said “we want to get the right trade deal with India” and that the government did not want to “rush it through”.
+Pressed on Sky News about whether an agreement could be expected before the next general election, he said the government did not want to “rush it through”.

+Mr Sunak even suggested a trade deal with India might not happen – telling reporters travelling with him on the plane that “it’s not a given”.

+He added: “These things are a lot of work and a lot of time.
+That’s why I’ve never put artificial deadlines on these trade deals, I’ve always said we shouldn’t sacrifice quality for speed.”

 Mr Sunak is the first UK PM of Indian descent and was a regular visitor to the country before being promoted to chancellor by Boris Johnson.
 The MP for Richmond was born in Hampshire, to Indian migrant parents – a pharmacist mother and a GP father.